Durastudio-FLOSS/jrnl-rific/README.md

 # Jrnl-Rific

-Code tidbits for jrnl use. http://jrnl.sh/
+Automating jrnl use for creative workflow. http://jrnl.sh/